 BEYOND THE TIPS: MAKING BIG CHANGES

 Consider the energy source.

-While you now know how to save money on utilities by making changes to your energy usage across the board, finding the primary source of your expenses each month will prove especially valuable.
-Consider the things you do most frequently and the processes and devices that consume the most amount of energy regularly.
+While you now know how to save on the electric bill by making changes to your energy usage across the board, Finding the primary source of your expenses each month will prove especially valuable.
+Consider the things you do most frequently and the processes and devices that consume the most amount of electricity regularly.
 Appliances can be a contributor as they require a lot of electricity while in use.
-Bad habits can also play a role in your energy consumption so be sure to hit the lights off in empty rooms, don’t leave the shower or sink faucet running, and don’t fall asleep in front of the TV.
+Bad habits can also play a role in your electricity consumption so be sure to hit the lights off in empty rooms, don’t leave the shower or sink faucet running, and don’t fall asleep in front of the TV.